redmod-team/profit/doc/surrogates.rst

 Fitting the data with the command ``profit fit`` is accomplished by Gaussian process regression (GPR) surrogate models.

-Currently, there are three such models implemented in proFit:
+Currently, there are three such models implemented in proFit, which differences are explained further below:

 * Custom (built from scratch in proFit)
 * GPySurrogate (based on `GPy <https://github.com/SheffieldML/GPy>`_)